 Line Management Secrets

 The 1/3 water depth rule ensures your buoy remains visible through tide changes.
 In 30 feet of water, use 40 feet of line minimum.
 This extra length accounts for tidal variations that can otherwise submerge your markers during high tide.
+Never skimp on line length - it's cheap insurance against lost gear.

 5. Map Your Spots Like a Commercial Crabber